The Clock Tower

 polygons are easier to select in this state, but should be "flattened"

-before release).
 It's obvious that the two segments composing the tens-of-hours

 digit can use the same light.
 But would you have guessed that